ryangladden/startup/README.md

  [x] **DB/Login:** Input box and submit button for login.
 Document list is a dynamic list pulled from the database.
 Search results also pulled from database.
 Document viewer will pull document metadata from DB.

  [x] **WebSocket:** Search function will pull DB search results live on page.
 Sharing page will include live activity in messages section.

+## CSS Deliverable
+[x] **Header, footer, main content body:**
+  * Header stays up top and doesn't resize
+  * Main content fills the page and doesn't overflow.

+[x] **Navigation elements:** Navigation elements use bootstrap and look pretty. `.navbar-brand` was used to make my app logo look pretty.

+[x] **Responsive to window sizing:**
+* Grid elements wrap to the next line.
+* Large lists that are too big for the screen have their own scrollbar.
+* Sidebars that are too large for mobile are either removed, or sidebar is moved below the principal content.

+[x] **Animation:** Welcome page has a cool animation.
+I'm still working out the bugs.

+[x] **CSS Frameworks:** Main content list uses bootstrap cards.
+Login forms use bootstrap as well.

+[x] **Images and media:** Sized properly to not look goofy.
+When necessary, added overflow scroll.

+[x] **Text content:** Text in correct places, stylized, and sized.
+Places for text to be generated from database.

+[x] **Application elements:** PDF-viewer sized and has its own scroll bar.
+Document list is in a grid.